-These banana cake nut butter brownies are quite the revelation.
-Apart from tasting like a cross between a moist banana cake and an intense chocolate brownie, they have a very low unrefined sugar content and are made without any flour, butter or oil.
+These banana cake nut butter brownies will blow your mind!
+They taste like a cross between a moist banana cake and an intense chocolate brownie, yet they have a very low sugar content (which is all unrefined/whole food sugars) and are made without any flour, butter or oil.
 Instead these ingredients are replaced by nut butter!

-Despite the total lack of flour these brownies are remarkably light to the point I considered calling them ‘devils food cake’ which is typically a moist, airy, rich chocolate cake.
-But as they do also have a sticky brownie quality to them, and are probably way too healthy to be called devils food cake, brownies they are.
+Despite the total lack of flour these brownies are amazingly light to the point I considered calling them ‘devils food cake’ which is typically a moist, airy, rich chocolate cake.
+But as they do have a sticky brownie quality to them (and are probably way too healthy to be called devils food cake), brownies seemed like the better fit.

-Inspiration for using nut butter instead of flour came from a recent post by Sarah B on the amazing My New Roots blog, although it appears the idea itself has been around the internet for a while.
-Essentially by using a combination of eggs and a little baking soda, you can do away with any flour and butter/oil and replace it with nut butter which provides the same qualities but with a heap more beneficial nutrients and protein.
+Inspiration for using nut butter instead of flour came from a recent post by Sarah B on her amazing My New Roots blog.
+Essentially, by using a combination of eggs and a little baking soda, you can do away with any flour, butter or oil, and replace it with nut butter which provides the same qualities but with a lot more beneficial nutrients and protein.

-When choosing chocolate, if you want to keep the brownies dairy free make sure you choose a dark chocolate with no milk products in it, and the darker the better as this coincides with a higher antioxidant level and generally lower sugar levels.
+When choosing your chocolate for these brownies, if you want to keep the recipe dairy free make sure you choose a dark chocolate with no milk products in it, and the darker the better as this coincides with a higher antioxidant level and generally lower sugar levels.

 Banana Cake Nut Butter Brownies